 - MAX_PATH is now increased to 260 characters for file path

 - Arrow keys now correctly unselect text first and then move the cursor

 - Along with PIN and Password, Safe Mode now also supports Windows Hello.

-- Bluetooth quick-pairing notification for supported devices, which includes paring right from notification panel with a dismiss button.
+- Bluetooth quick-pairing notification for supported devices, which includes paring right from the notification panel with a dismiss button.

 - Data usage is visible upfront for any connected network.

 - Virtual Desktops and their custom names are retained after reboot.

 - Kaomoji list has been updated with new ones?(??_?)?? | ?(????) | (?_?) | ( ?~ ?? ?°) | ?_?? | (?^o^)??? | /?????\